Updated March 18, 2023

-- Reporting facility – Defect tracking tool must have a reporting facility which means a tester should be able to log a bug with all additional details such as its environment, severity, attachments, etc
+- Reporting facility: The tool must have a reporting facility that allows testers to log a bug with additional details such as its environment, severity, attachments, etc.

-- Tracking bug different life cycle – A bug once logged, passes through different stages.
-An ideal defect tracking tool should have different stages with clearly describing the meaning of each stage
+- Tracking bug different life cycle: A bug goes through different stages once it is logged.
+An ideal defect-tracking tool should have different stages with clear descriptions of each stage.

-- Maintaining Logs – A ideal defect tracking tool must be able to maintain logs of different things like user comments, any addition in the bug description, etc
+- Maintaining logs: An ideal defect tracking tool must be able to maintain logs of different things like user comments, any additions to the bug description, etc.

-- Providing unique id – Each bug reported using defect tracking tool must be automatically assigned a unique id.
-This unique id would be used further to track bug information etc
+- Providing a unique id: Each bug reported using this tool should be automatically assigned a unique ID.
+This unique ID helps track bug information.

 Software development demands constant maintenance and quality checks.
 It is of paramount importance to identify and report any defects discovered during the testing phase of software development.
 To efficiently log and track these issues, software testers require reliable tools known as defect tracking tools.
 These powerful tools not only help to track defects but also aid in maintaining software and its documents.